RMerl/asuswrt-merlin.ng/README-merlin.txt

    - DNS-based Filtering, enforcing a specific DNS server, can be applied globally or per client
    - Custom DDNS (through a user script)
    - TOR support, individual client access control
-   - Policy-based routing for OpenVPN clients (based on source or destination IPs), sometimes referred to as "selective routing", or "split tunneling")
+   - VPN Director - Policy-based routing for OpenVPN and WireGUard clients (based on source or destination IPs)
-   - DNSSEC validation
    - fq_codel queue discipline for Traditional QoS
    - Detailed wireless troubleshooting information (on some models)
    - Redirect NTP client queries to the router's own NTP daemon